simple-crypto/simple-website/vision.md

+---
+layout: default
-# Vision: transparency as a measure of maturity
+title: Vision: transparency as a measure of maturity
+---
+# {{ page.title }}

 **The case of cryptographic algorithms**